lgtm-migrator/ngrok-fork/README.md

 ## security alert

-For simplify the client building, the **tls verify** logic will be skipped, please don't use this service to transfer sensitive/production data.
+For simplify the client build/usage, the **tls verify** logic will be skipped, please don't use this service to transfer sensitive/production data.

 ## client setup